IHE/RAD.IRA/input/pagecontent/volume-1.md

 <br clear="all">

 Figure 1:XX.4.2.2-1: PACS Driven Reporting Flow in RTC-IMR Profile

-The following sections elaborate on each step in this use case.
-The hyperlinks in the use case diagram above link to the corresponding step for quick access.

 Furthermore, the [Examples](example.html) tab, contains sample events following this use case.